-Hunt originally played some eye-catching football for Brighton Grammar in 2013, and in the Young Guns game, a representative game for draft hopefuls.
-Despite not playing a TAC Cup game, Hunt had shown enough for Melbourne to draft him with pick 57 at the NAB AFL Draft.
+A talented junior athlete across footy, tennis and athletics, Hunt was the veritable smoky of his draft year in 2013.
+He played exclusively for Brighton Grammar in the APS, with selection in the APS-AGSV representative match and the AFL Victoria Young Guns game putting him on the radar of AFL clubs.
+Despite not playing a TAC Cup game, Hunt had shown enough for Melbourne to select him with pick 57 at the 2013 NAB AFL Draft.